michaelgruczel/build-you-own-paas-conference-resources/README.md

 ## vagrant

-Vagrant provides the same, easy workflow regardless of your role as a developer, operator, or designer.
-It leverages a declarative configuration file which describes all your software requirements, packages, operating system configuration, users, and more.
+Vagrant provides a declarative configuration file which describes all your software requirements, packages, operating system configuration, users, and more.
+Using a provider like virtal box you can automate creation and orchestration of vms.
+This is useful in order to create reproducable development environments which are as equal as possible to the production system.

-Development Environments
-Production Parity
+Install vagrant and virtual box and execute:

     $ vagrant up
     $ vagrant ssh
     $ cd /vagrant

+on windows you need maybe a tools like putty (user ubuntu, password vagrant, port 2222) to ssh into the vm or a unix like shell like cygwin or gitbash.

 ## Terraform

+Terraform is used to create, manage, and manipulate infrastructure resources.
+Examples of resources include physical machines, VMs, network switches, containers, etc. Almost any infrastructure noun can be represented as a resource in Terraform.

+Terraform is agnostic to the underlying platforms by supporting providers.
+A provider is responsible for understanding API interactions and exposing resources.
+Providers generally are an IaaS (e.g. AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Enterprise, DNSimple, CloudFlare).

+Terraform builds a graph of resources.
+This tells Terraform not only in what order to create resources, but also what resources can be created in parallel.
+In our example, since the IP address depended on the EC2 instance, they could not be created in parallel.

 install Terraform:
 * Download archieve from https://www.terraform.io/downloads.html